Economics

 Offered Either Fall or Spring; Lecture hours:3

 Examines the interrelationship of cultural, political, and economic aspects of media content and advertising from the perspective of Institutional and Marxian political economy.
-Prerequisite: ECON 101 or ECON 103 or permission of the instructor.
+Prerequisite: ECON 101 or permission of the instructor.

 ECON 281.
 Understanding the Global Economy.
 1 Credit.